ubaimaging/LaurdanCilia/README.md

 ## Authors

-- Alex VALLMITJANA and Bruno Schuty at the Advanced Bioimaging Unit.
+- Alex VALLMITJANA and Bruno SCHUTY at the Advanced Bioimaging Unit.